DynamicDyno/dynamicdyno.github.io/about.md

 canonical: http://www.kevinsweet.com/about
 ---

-I'm just a guy who wants to see the world.
-Currently homeless, unemployed, and rich in life.

 I like to travel, rock climb, hike, snowboard, and learn languages.

 I spend a lot of time thinking about all of the things that I want to accomplish in life.
 You can check out [my bucket list](/my-bucket-list/) to see what I find important.